Artesh Webbing: DIYing Iranian 2nd Line Gear

 IMG_5294.jpeg

 Iranian uniforms are incredibly difficult to come by mainly due to sanctions, and their gear is even more difficult to obtain.
-So much so that typically the only existing Iranian gear are Iran-Iraq war era bringbacks from US servicemen that commanding high prices, or from couriers going to and from Iran.
+So much so that typically the only existing Iranian gear are Iran-Iraq war era bringbacks from US servicemen that command high prices, or from couriers going to and from Iran.
 This means options for tactical webbing are scarce for anyone with uniforms.

 There’s a multitude of different chest rigs, load bearing vests, armor vests, that are in Iranian military service, so this is not a complete list but rather a deliberate selection of tactical gear that can be easily made with little modification and has a distinct appearance conducive for Iranian loadouts.